This document is for a development version of Ceph.

 This will perform a

-cephadm check-hoston each host before adding it to ensure it is working.
-The IP address argument is only required if DNS does not allow you to connect to each host by its short name.
+cephadm check-hoston each host before adding it; this check ensures that the host is functioning properly.
+The IP address argument is required only if DNS does not allow you to connect to each host by its short name.

 Verify that the adopted monitor and manager daemons are visible: